Charles Harvey Brown

 Brown joined the United States Navy in 1919, leaving the service in 1922 to work for the Iowa State College Library.
 Brown directed the Iowa State University Library from 1922 to 1946 until he retired and was named Librarian Emeritus.

 He was president of the American Library Association from 1941 to 1942.
 Brown helped to form the Association of Research Libraries and in 1932, and the Association of College and Research Libraries in 1938.

+In 1947 the journal, College & Research Libraries published essays in his honor.

+He helped to organize the National Diet Library in Japan.

-In 1954 he was awarded Honorary Membership in the American Library Association.
+In 1954 Brown was awarded American Library Association Honorary Membership.